DAOmasons/RuleBook/faqs/grantShipsFAQ.md

 :::

 ::: details Q: How does the Common Funding Pool receive funds?
-A: Presumably these funds are being supplied by Arbitrum DAO itself, so whatever process they use to disburse funds would need to be used to fill the pool.
-The pool could also be opened to receive funds from other sources looking to support Arbitrum Grants.
+A: Presumably these funds are being supplied by the DAO itself, so whatever process they use to disburse funds would need to be used to fill the pool.
+The pool could also be opened to receive funds from other sources looking to support the DAO by supplying funds for grants.
 Ideally, this Common Funding Pool would be refreshed each funding round automatically.
 :::

 ::: details Q: What if this rulebook has a flaw or needs to be updated?